 Stellar Equipment Stellar Equipment

 Read more

-About halfway down the valley, the historic town of Aosta boasts 36 000 inhabitants — a sizeable city for the Alps.
-It’s a “real town” with an industrial backbone, and the blend of people from all walks of life creates a charming, authentic atmosphere, unlike many mountain towns, which tend to be all about tourism.
+About halfway down the valley, the historic town of Aosta has 36,000 residents — a sizeable city for the Alps.
+It’s a “real town” with an industrial backbone, and the mix of people from all walks of life creates a charming, authentic atmosphere, unlike many mountain towns, which tend to be focused mainly on tourism.

-Ferro channelled all his energy into Aosta Valley Freeride, and it snowballed.
+Ferro focused all his energy on Aosta Valley Freeride, and it grew rapidly.
 “Our clients value our insider perspective — we incorporate the local secrets into trips of any length — for any ability.”
-Currently, the company has five full-time guides and a couple of additional guides as needed.
-On top of that, three drivers work full-time to keep up with the demand for shuttle services and airport runs.
+Currently, the company has five full-time guides and a few additional guides as needed.
+Additionally, three drivers work full-time to meet the demand for shuttle services and airport runs.

+Stellar Equipment Stellar Equipment